AssassinUKG/Writeups/tryhackme/thats_the_ticket/writeup.md

 ![](./assets/dashboard.png)

-3. Cheking the webpage we see the message box is vunerable to XSS injection
+3. Checking the webpage we see the message box is vulnerable to XSS injection

 ![](./assets/createticket.png)